sjentsch/lsjDocs/Ch12/Ch12_Regression_10.rst

 -------------------------

 The linear regression model that I’ve been discussing relies on several assumptions.
-In section :doc:`Model checking <Ch12_Regression_11>` we’ll talk a lot more about how to check that these assumptions are being met, but first let’s have a look at each of them.
+In section :doc:`Ch12_Regression_11` we’ll talk a lot more about how to check that these assumptions are being met, but first let’s have a look at each of them.

 -  *Normality*.
 Like many of the models in statistics, basic simple or multiple linear regression relies on an assumption of normality.
 Specifically, it